-Gatlinburg Tennessee is a fun filled adventure packed destination for locals as well as tourists coming to the state for business trips or vacations.
+Gatlinburg Tennessee is a fun filled adventure packed destination for locals as well as tourists coming to the state for business, romantic getaways or vacations.
 The city offers several forms of travel options to help you get around.
 The Gatlinburg Trolley provides the easiest way to get around town and other nearby locations.
 Over the years, the trolley system has grown to include 20 trolleys and provide transportation to nearly 800,000 passengers.

 All you need to do to find a boarding location for a trolley is look for the signs throughout the city that indicate a Street Trolley stop is nearby.
 There are over one hundred locations to board and disembark throughout Gatlinburg.
 Color coded routes enable you to know where the trolley is going by comparing the boarding sign color to the color sign on the trolley.

 Several routes offer transport downtown and offer trolleys every thirty minutes.
 However, the Yellow Route is longer and offers specific, arts and crafts related stops.
 The wait time is longer, usually lasting up to one hour for arrivals and departures.
 There are several more trolley options throughout the year that visit historical locations within Gatlinburg as well as the Great Smoky Mountain National Park.
 Most fares are only fifty cents, but for two dollars, you get all day access to the Blue, Yellow, Purple, and Red trolley routes.
 Rides along the parkway will be free after June 13th, with extra stops added along the routes.